How to Make a Vegetable Garden

 Prevent Weeds with Mulch

 Weeds compete with your vegetables, stealing nutrients, water and sunlight, so be sure to keep them out as your vegetables grow.
-Apply a 3-inch layer of mulch, such as Scotts® Nature Scapes® Advanced Color Enhanced Mulch, around your plants to help discourage weeds by blocking growth and access to sunlight.
+Apply a 3-inch layer of mulch, such as Scotts® Nature Scapes® Color Enhanced Mulch, around your plants to help discourage weeds by blocking growth and access to sunlight.
 Mulch also helps retain soil moisture and improve the aesthetics of your vegetable garden.
 For more dirt on gardening, read our How to Start a Vegetable Garden 101 article.